awsccupmindanao/knowledge_base/docs/Workshops/Cloud Computing/Backbone of AWS/18 - Creating an auto scaling group.md

 ![](img/ASG/ASG-09.png)

 3. Choose a VPC and Subnets:
    - Select a VPC and subnets where your instances will be launched.
-Se
+Select all subnets for high availability.

 ![](img/ASG/ASG-10.png)